Handmade from Soft & Attractive Full Grain Leather

 This slim clutch with rustic accents is meant to be passed on to future generations.

 This beautiful item is the stylish lady's leather Make-Up bag.
-Made with high-quality full grain leather, with decorative, handwoven textiles native only to the region of Comalapa, Guatemala.
+Made with high-quality full grain leather, with a decorative, unbleached and all-natural hide, this is the perfect bag to store your make-up products in.
 With a zipper to keep its contents secure, this Leather Make-Up bag is the perfect home for your cosmetics.

 The flesh side of the soft leather is first stained with natural drab tone and finished with our proprietary beeswax conditioner.
 Our unique treatment helps the bag to retain its shape without the aid synthetic stabilizers.